TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.40.1

+Very simple update.
+For this one simply run `php artisan ide-helper:models --smart-reset` to update the model comment blocks for the future.

 ## 0.40.0

 This update separates the name field into a first name and last name field.
 If your app already has a first name and last name, then this update can almost certainly be skipped.